 - All Sulfates.
 Sulfates are basically detergents that are used in household cleansers, and personal care products such as shampoos, soaps, toothpaste, and masks.
 They are partially made from petrolatum or petroleum jelly.
 Sulfates are linked to skin, scalp, and eye irritation.
 Sodium Lauryl Sulfate (SLS) and Sodium Laureth Sulfate (SLES) are known to cause hormone imbalance, toxicity formation in internal organs (liver, brain, and heart), and potentially cancer.
 The source of health issues caused by SLS and SLES is in their manufacturing process (ethoxylation) that results in contamination with 1,4 dioxane, a carcinogenic by-product.
 According to Center for Disease Control and Prevention, 1,4 dioxane is described as “probably carcinogenic to humans,” toxic to the brain and central nervous system, kidneys, and liver.
 Moreover, it is also a leading groundwater contaminant.

 - Phthalates.
-Commonly used as softening agents to enhance absorption of skin care ingredients and to create fragrances, they can be found in color cosmetics, lotions, body washes, hair care products, nail polish.
-The most common Phthalates used in cosmetics are Diethyl Phthalate (DEO), Dibutyl Phthalate (DBP) and Dibutyl phthalate (DBP).
-DBP is used mainly in nail products as a solvent for dyes.
+Commonly used as softening agents to enhance absorption of skin care ingredients and to create fragrances, they can be found in color cosmetics, lotions, body washes, hair care products, and nail polish.
+The most common Phthalates used in cosmetics are Diethyl Phthalate (DEO) and Dibutyl Phthalate.
+The latter is used mainly in nail products as a solvent for dyes.
 Phthalates are also used as a fixative in fragrance ingredients in many other cosmetics.
-They have has been classified as a potential carcinogen ingredient by the Environmental Protection Agency (EPA) and Department of Health and Human Services.
+They have been classified as a potential carcinogen ingredient by the Environmental Protection Agency and the Department of Health and Human Services.
 There are serious concerns regarding their impact on the reproductive system.
 Phthalates are often hidden from the ingredient lists as many companies use “fragrance” or “parfum” rather than listing them separately.

 - Artificial Colors.
 Found in food, drugs, and cosmetics, artificial colors contain heavy metal salts and are linked to cancer, hyperactivity, anxiety, migraines and allergic reactions.
 They are even used heavily by cosmetic companies in many so-called “natural” products.
 Most are derived from petroleum and/or coal tar.
 They are normally listed as FD&C or D&C, followed by a color and a number.